 In the definitive work by James Strong, the following definition and (erroneous) rendering is found for this Ibriy name.

-Mr. Strong fell for the Masorete vowel pointing that placed an "e" as the second vowel and an "o" sound as the second vowel of the name.
-This is part of the "disguise" they used to keep the "ineffable name," which we are told to use, a secret.
+James Strong fell for the Masorete vowel pointing that placed an "e" as the second vowel and an "o" sound as the second vowel of the name.
+This is part of the "disguise" they used to keep the name which we are told to use "ineffable" a secret.
 This very successful disguise led to many scripture personal names containing the name of the Father to be disguised also, and those personal names lost their true pronunciation as well.

 Note also that Mr. Strong uses the letter "J" in the "translated" name.
 This letter first appeared in the English language in writing in the year 1516.
 This letter, in written form or pronunciation, has never been a part of the Ibriy or the Greek languages.
 It still is not today.
 There is absolutely no way that it could have ever been a part of the name under consideration, nor any other name found in the Sacred Scripture of Yahuwah.
 All names found in the scripture that have this letter anywhere in them really should start with an English "Y" or an "I" as the letter and the sound.